serena-ramley/MySQL/README.md

 In the terminal, run:

     node app.js

+In Amazon RDS, create a MySQL database and connect to it from MySQL Workbench: https://aws.amazon.com/getting-started/hands-on/create-mysql-db/

 ## Examples

 In postman, try sending a GET request to the API, replacing APP_PORT with the one that you defined in secrets.js